elvismartis/Guide-To-DOCK/README.md

 # A Practical Guide To Molecular Docking
 *by Elvis A. F.  Martis*

-Welcome to the official repository for *Molecular Docking: Principles, Applications, and Techniques* by Elvis Martis.
-This book is a comprehensive guide designed to equip students, researchers, and professionals with the knowledge and tools needed to master molecular docking techniques and their real-world applications in drug discovery, structural biology, and more.
+Welcome to the official repository for **A Practical Guide To Molecular Docking** by Elvis A. F. Martis.
+This book is a comprehensive guide designed to equip students, researchers, and professionals with the knowledge and tools needed to master molecular docking techniques and their real-world applications in drug discovery.
+The objective of this textbook is server a handy "user manual" that can be explain key steps and points to keep in mind while performing molecular docking.

 ## Overview